ErikOwen/attack_replay/apache_struts2/README.md

  $ python pwn_struts2.py http://localhost:8080/ "pwd"
  ```

- The last argument is the command that will be run via remote code execution.
+ The second  argument to the python script is the URL to attack (our vulnerable Apache Struts2 environment, and the third argument is the command that will be run via remote code execution.
 The above comand should output:
  ```
  [*] CVE: 2017-5638 - Apache Struts2 S2-045
  [*] cmd: pwd